 Aaron Younce

 Hi, I'm Aaron.
 I'm a custom guitar builder and stringed instrument repair tech by trade, and a musician and stage tech by night.
-I write and record original music under the moniker Atomic Tortoise, and I play bass in the New Orleans rock band Them Ol' Ghosts.
-When my hands aren't on a guitar, I'm probably out riding motorcycles somewhere...
+I write and record original music under the moniker Atomic Tortoise, I co-founded the New Orleans rock trio War Bunnies, and I play bass in the Southern swamp rock band Them Ol' Ghosts.
+And when my hands aren't on a guitar, I'm probably out riding motorcycles somewhere...

 Author's posts